forlilab/Ringtail/docs/source/api.rst

 |`find_similar_ligands`| Find ligands in cluster with query_ligname |query_ligname|
 |`plot`| Freate scatterplot of ligand efficiency vs docking score for best pose of each ligand.
 Saves as "scatter.png". | save: bool |
 |`pymol`| Launch interactive LE vs Docking Score plot and PyMol session.
 Ligands in the bookmark specified with bookmark_name will be ploted and displayed in PyMol when clicked on.  | bookmark_name |

-### Using the config file
-Both the command line tool and the API can make use of a configuration file.
-To create this file call this method, then read it using this #TODO